Florida state outlinePicture of a patch of sod in Florida

 Florida is a warm season state and falls in the region higlighted above

 Florida, with its warm season climate, prefers a particular set of grasses that relish the higher temperatures.
-The following grasses are the easiest to grow and maintain in Florida:
+The following sods are the easiest to grow and maintain in Florida:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in Florida for residential lawns.